 This vintage recipe for Easy Cream Cheese Mints is a Spring time tradition in my kitchen.
 Colored in pretty pastels they’re ideal for serving at any special occasion including baby and wedding showers and Easter.
 These mints are made with 4 simple ingredients and can be color tinted to suit your fancy or the theme of the celebration.
-Always a winner, they're soft and creamy just as a homemade delicacy should be.
+Always a winner, they’re soft and creamy just as a homemade candy delicacy should be.